exasol/public-knowledgebase/Connect-with-Exasol/where-is-profiles-xml-for-exaplus-and-how-to-use-a-profile-in-a-cron-job.md

 I want to run scripts such as `KILL_IDLE_SESSIONS()` and `KILL_ACTIVE_LONG_SESSIONS()` from a shell script that calls EXAplus through `cron`.

-EXAplus has a `-profile` parameter, but the help text only says that the profile must exist in `&lt;configDir&gt;/profiles.xml`.
-It does not clearly state where `&lt;configDir&gt;` is located on Linux.
+EXAplus has a `-profile` parameter, but the help text only says that the profile must exist in `<configDir>/profiles.xml`.
+It does not clearly state where `<configDir>` is located on Linux.
 I want to avoid putting the database password directly into the cron command.

 ## Answer